 It was pretty much out-of-the-blue.
 The opportunity.
 I never win anything.
 Especially, these online competitions.
 But, I finally did.
 I was one of the two lucky winners of a Twitter contest and I won myself a complimentary buffet lunch cum spa in this cozy restaurant called ‘Out of the Blue’ in Bandra.
 Irony, yes?
 I know.
 Continue reading

 “Oh, come on.
 We don’t have much time.
-Half and hour.
+Half an hour.
 Let’s finish this!” she giggled.

 It was a cool winter evening in Bombay.
-The dark, small, yet cozy Café Leopold had more foreigners than Indians, sitting, talking, drinking and laughing.
+The dark, small, yet cosy Café Leopold had more foreigners than Indians, sitting, talking, drinking and laughing.

 They sat on one small table facing each other.
 There was a huge beer tower kept between them.
 As they kept guzzling down the beer, conversations kept flowing.
 Continue reading